-During the scenes in the railroad camp, numerous extras are seen flailing away at the new railroad tracks with spike hammers, despite no one actually installing any spikes.
-In one particularly obvious scene, two teams of laborers drop two rails on the roadbed side by side, then immediately start hammering randomly on them, without anyone actually placing any spikes, or even bothering to gauge the distance between the rails.
+At the railroad camp, numerous extras flail away at the new railroad tracks with spike hammers, even though no one is actually installing any spikes.
+In one particularly obvious case, two teams of laborers drop two rails on the roadbed side by side, then start hammering on them, without anyone placing any spikes, or even bothering to gauge the distance between the rails.
 See more »

 Well, we definitely got I'm.
 I wouldn't say gut shot, but got 'im pretty good.

 He didn't even take his rifle.
 Horse run off though.

 It's cleared up some.
 Why don't we get a move on.